 I started researching Pinterest tips (because that’s what I do).
 The only problem was that there was so much information and a lot of the tips conflicted.
 To delete pins or not.
-To use BoardBooster or Tailwind for scheduling.
+Which tool to use for scheduling.
 Group boards are the secret sauce or group boards are over.
 You get the idea.

-Here are some of the Pinterest traffic secrets that I learned from Pinfinite Growth and implemented as part of my own Pinterest strategy.
+Here are some of the Pinterest tips that I learned from Pin Practical Masterclass and implemented as part of my own Pinterest strategy.

 - Focus on your target audience.
 You are not pinning for you anymore; you are pinning for them.

-- Create a compelling bio that attracts your target audience.
+- Create a compelling, keyword-rich bio that attracts your target audience.